daniilfigasystems/daniilfigasystems/README.md

 # Hi there, I'm FigaSystems! 👋

 Welcome to my GitHub profile!
-I'm a developer working on cool bare metal projects and open-source software.
+I'm a developer working on cool bare metal projects and open-source software.<br\>
 I like UNIX, C and assembly language.

 ## ☕ Support My Work